 Of course, this heading is partly in jest.
 Not all of the art produced in this era is what we would understand today as “kitsch”.
 What we understand kitsch to mean today is often artificial, cheaply made, and without much ‘classic’ taste.
 Instead, the reason we describe the art of this period as being kitsch is due to the relative over-exaggeration that characterized it.
 Stemming from the newfound freedom of human expression in the Renaissance period, artists began to explore their own unique and individual artistic style, or manner.

-Michelangelo himself, in fact, is not free from the exaggeration that distinguishes this era.
-Some art historians do not consider some of his later paintings to be works of the Renaissance period.
-The expression of feelings and human gestures, even items of clothing, is exaggerated deliberately in mannerist paintings.
+Michelangelo was not free from the exaggeration that distinguishes the era of Mannerism.
+Some art historians do not consider some of his later paintings to be Renaissance-styled works.
+The expression of feelings, human gestures, and items of clothing were intentionally exaggerated in mannerist paintings.

-The small S-curve of the human body that characterizes the Renaissance style is transformed into an unnatural bending of the body.
-This is the first European style that attracted artists from across Europe to its birthplace in Italy.
+The S-shaped curve of the human body that characterizes the Renaissance style was transformed into an unnatural contortion of the body.
+This was the first European style that attracted artists from across Europe to its birthplace in Italy.

 The progression of art celebrating the lives of humans over the power of the divine continued into the Baroque era.
 Kings, princes, and even popes began to prefer to see their own power and prestige celebrated through art than that of God.
 The over-exaggeration that classified Mannerism also continued into the Baroque period, with the scenes of paintings becoming increasingly unrealistic and magnificent.

-Baroque paintings often showed scenes where Kings would be ascending into the heavens, mingling with the angels, and reaching ever closer to the divinity and power of God.
-Here, we really can see the progression of human self-importance, and although the subject matter does not move away entirely from religious symbolism, man is increasingly the central power within the compositions.
+Baroque paintings depicted scenes with monarchs ascending into the heavens, mingling with angels, and reaching closer to the divinity and power of God.
+Here, we really can see the progression of human self-importance, and although the subject matter does not move away entirely from religious symbolism, man was increasingly the central power within Baroque compositions.

 New materials that glorify wealth and status like gold and marble become the prized materials for sculptures.
 Opposites of light and dark, warm and cold colors, and symbols of good and evil are emphasized beyond what is naturally occurring.
 Art academies increased in their numbers, as art became a way to display your wealth, power, and status.